cloudtrust/doc/chapter-deploy/Deployment_Procedure_Cluster.md

     [kube-slave]
     <ip1>
     <ip2>

+If your machines have more than one network interface, you must specify the interface that Kubernetes should bind to in the file `deployable/group_vars/all.yml`.
+In the following example, we use `ens4`, which is the interface connected to our private network :

+    [root@admin]# cat group_vars/all.yml
+    ---
+    default_interface: "{{ hostvars[inventory_hostname]['ansible_default_ipv4']['interface'] }}"
+    interface: "ens4"
+    ...

 In the directory `deployable/roles/baseimage/keys/`, there are two files `id_ssh` and `id_ssh.pub`.
 You need to specify an SSH key which gives access to a Github account.